Gold3nb0y/goldenboy/content/posts/DEFCON_2023/index.md

     r.sendline(b"/bin/sh"+p32(0)) #send the input to be read by crafted syscall
 ```

 Once again, I want to make clear that this would not have been possible without the genius of our crypto players!
-Great work Shadowwws, ContronThePanda, vishiswoz, Quasar, and especially Genni!
+Great work Shadowwws, JoshL, ContronThePanda, vishiswoz, Quasar, and especially Genni!

 All in all, I'm just happy that I could help our team solve the challenge!
 Even if it was only though a small little piece.